tloth/week-3-project-daabest/README.md

 ## 🔓Accessibility:
 ![accessibility?](https://media1.giphy.com/media/3o6nV81ZGxMlcGG5R6/giphy.gif?cid=3640f6095c93c2a3716a457277ed2040)
-- Quite a simple website - 45% accessibility at first --> needed to add labels and alt text for img's --> HOW when we don't know what gif are being searched for
+- Quite a simple website - 45% accessibility at first --> needed to add labels and alt text for img's --> HOW when we don't know what gifs are being searched for
 - Added aria-label to input field --> 76%, can we do anything with the img's?

 ## 🚨Problems & what we've learned: